Victor Henry Anderson: Poetry and final years

 In 1970 Anderson privately published Thorns of the Blood Rose, which contained poems that he had authored over the previous 25 years.
 He stated that "every poem is a love letter to the Goddess".
 Money to publish the book had come from Cora's savings, with sales barely covering the costs of publication, so a second printing was not possible at that time.

 In 1975, this book received the Clover International Poetry Competition Award, and in 1980 it was republished by Pendderwen, who also put some of Anderson's poems to music for his own 1975 album, Songs for the Old Religion.
 Anderson also contributed work to Pagan magazines like Witch Eye, Green Egg, and Nemeton.
 Anderson had assembled a group of poems to be published as a second book, released posthumously as Lilith's Garden in 2005.

 To honor her fiftieth wedding anniversary, in 1994 Cora authored a book titled Fifty Years in the Feri Tradition, deeming it a tribute to her husband.
 It has been termed "the definitive written work on Feri thealogy and thought".
-In 1998, Cora suffered a stroke and was left largely bedridden by its effects.
+In 1998, Cora had a stroke and was left largely bedridden by its effects.

 At the time of his death, he was still running a coven, which was known as Nostos or Blue Circle.
 He died at his home on September 20, 2001.
 He was survived by his wife, son, and various grandchildren and great-grandchildren.
 Cora then appointed a woman named Anaar, or April Niino, to be the new Grandmaster of the Feri tradition in summer 2003.
 The tradition itself survived, with various publications appearing that discussed the practice of magic from a Feri perspective.